More and more brands are turning to ambassador marketing to boost their business and connect with their audience.

 This will help get you and your ambassadors get on the same page.
 They’ll be clear on what you want to achieve with the ambassadorship.
 It’ll also create a smoother collaboration process, since they’ll be able to reference the brief for any guidelines easily.

 Your ambassadors will also understand what your goals are, so they can craft content that helps you achieve them.

 Lastly, because you’ve outlined your goals in the brief, you’ll be able to evaluate how the ambassadors performed according to your objectives.
-This will help you determine whether you achieved a positive return on investment (ROI).
+This will help you determine whether you achieved a positive influencer marketing return on investment.

-Learn more about what elements you should include in your brief in this guide.
+Learn more about what elements you should include in your influencer marketing brief in this guide.

 Step 6: Motivate & empower your brand ambassadors